 Before we get started on the intricacies of closing flight plans, check out these additional articles on flight plans:

 How to cancel a VFR flight plan:

+The whole point of the flight plan is to activate search and rescue.
 It doesn’t make any sense to cancel a flight plan 30 NM from the airport.
 Who knows what will happen in that 30 miles?

 The call would sound something like this:

 “Cessna 345, go ahead“